 The Company maintains relations with financial analysts and investment banks in which it ensures the transparency, non-discrimination, veracity and reliability of the information provided.
-Corporate Financial General Management, through Investor Relations Management, is responsible for co-ordinating relations with and handling requests for information from institutional or private investors.
-The mandates to investment banks are granted by Corporate Financial General Management while Analysis and Planning Management handles the work with such banks.
+Corporate Financial General Management, through Investor Relations Management, is responsible for coordinating relations with and handling requests for information from institutional or private investors.
+The mandates to investment banks are granted by Corporate Financial General Management handles the work with such banks.